 Housing is the heart of what we do.
 Every single service we provide is with the end goal of helping the client into permanent housing.
 While we have three formal housing programs, which you can read about below, all of our services — shelters, day services, and support programs — are administered with an eye on housing.

 For some, there will be many steps before getting the keys to a place of their own.
 For others, a little outside support can get a person back on their feet and moving right along.
 We meet all clients where they are, and work with them to identify the steps they need to take to get back into permanent housing.

 +–Permanent Supportive Housing (PSH)

 PSH is a type of program that serves our most vulnerable community members, including veterans and chronically homeless individuals and families.
 PSH is available for our neighbors who may need supportive services indefinitely, due to a disability or other long-term circumstance.

-180/2020 is a multi-agency collaborative effort, established in 2012 to address chronic and veteran homelessness in Santa Cruz County, with an initial goal of housing 180 of our most vulnerable neighbors — the program has housed nearly 1000 people to date.
+180 Together, formerly known as 180/2020, is a multi-agency collaborative effort, established in 2012 to address chronic and veteran homelessness in Santa Cruz County, with an initial goal of housing 180 of our most vulnerable neighbors — the program has housed over 1000 people to date.

 +–Rapid Re-housing (RRH)